parmarakhil/interview-questions/AWS/Service comparisons/readme.md

     1. Transit Gateway establishes a hub and spoke model between VPCs, Direct Connects, etc
     2. A VPN CloudHub provides a hub and spoke model specifically for VPNs.
 It helps provide tunnels between your VPN links
     3. A VPN CloudHub is used in a more specific situation than transit gateway and is much simpler to setup for this specific solution
+17. ELB Vs ASG
+    1. ELB( Elastic Load Balancer ) distributes the traffic load evenly across the available EC2 instances present in the target groups and they ensure that they connect the traffic to appropriate Target Groups.
+    2. ELB also monitors the health of EC2 instances and routes the traffic to a healthy instance only.
+If it finds any unhealthy instance then it stops sending the request to that instance and makes sure that the data request is sent to some other available instance.
+    3. Hence the role of ELB is to just distribute the Traffic, check the health of instance and make sure that every request is connected to appropriate target groups.
+    4. Auto Scaling increases or decreases the no. of available instances as per the scaling policy mentioned, to manage the instances both in peak and off-peak hours.
+    5. It is the work of Auto-Scaling to increase the instance when the Threshold value is exceeded and to remove the instances when they are not being utilized.
+    6. This helps to ensure that the application faces low down time.